nginxinc/nginx-wiki/source/modules/index.rst

    * Keepalive - available in ngx_http_upstream_keepalive as of NGINX 1.1.4

 ..
-  This is a list of agentzh's modules we have a legacy page for but link externally to
+  This is a list of agentzh maintained modules we have a legacy page for but link externally to
   * Lua
   * Headers More
   * HTTP Echo